-New Dead Sea Scrolls cave discovered - BBC News
+New Dead Sea Scrolls cave discovered

 "The findings include the jars in which the scrolls and their covering were hidden, a leather strap for binding the scroll, a cloth that wrapped the scrolls, tendons and pieces of skin connecting fragments, and more."

-The team also found a seal made from carnelian, a semi-precious stone - evidence that prehistoric men once lived in the desert cave.
+The team also found a seal made from carnelian, a semi-precious stone - evidence that prehistoric people once lived in the desert cave.

 The Bedouin looting theory arose with the discovery of two iron pickaxe heads from the mid-20th Century that had been left inside the cave tunnel.